fairanswers/FairBPM/README.md

 # FairBPM

 ## Overview
 Fair BPM is a workflow library.
 With it, you can describe a something you want to do, then have the computer do it.
 It's like a simple programming language that non-programmers can use.
 Since it's simple and flexible, our business users can change how it works without waiting for the requirements/design/code/test/deploy cycle.

 The basic building block in Fair BPM is the **activity**.
-An activity usually completes one step.
+An activity is a reusable piece of code that completes one step.
 For instance, an activity might get data from a service, calculate a value, or send an email.
-The activity gets written in python where we can test it before it goes into production.
-Once it's deployed, the activity can be strung together with other activities to describe a process.
+An activity can be strung together with other activities to describe a process.
 Activities can be used more than once in the same process.

 A **process** is a group of activities.
 The process describes what activities will be executed and how they relate.
+Think of a process as a recipe.

 To run a process, you first create a **job**.
-A job is a copy of the process that remembers which steps have been done.
+A job is a copy of the process that _remembers which values have been set and steps have been done_.
-If a process is a recipe for a meal, a job is what happens when someone orders that meal.
+If a process is a recipe for a sandwich, a job is a copy of the recipe PLUS what happened when you ran each activity.
+If someone ordered 2 sandwiches at the same time, we'd want to make sure we did all the steps for each sandwich.
+Jobs help us do that.

-If you run two jobs they will have different details, even if they use the same process.
+Processes are started by a **trigger**.
+A trigger is like when someone orders a sandwich.
+Triggers can be if an alarm gets raised, an email comes in, or if a timer expires.

+A trigger matches a process, which creates a job with all the activities.
+There's more to it, but let's see how it works together.

 # Example

-For an example, lets say we have a (very smart) smart home, and we wanted a process that would automate dog chores.
+For an example, lets say we have a (very smart) smart home, and we wanted a process that would automate the morning dog chores.
 The steps might be.

 1. Feed the dog.
 2. Give it water if it needs it.